 If you’re a sparkling wine lover, it’s pretty easy to switch out your typical Brut for something a little sweeter without giving up the bubbles.

 Dessert wines can be made in a range of regions, styles, and with all kinds of different grapes.
 The most common dessert wines you’ll hear about are wines like the sweet Bordeaux wines of Sauternes, Ice Wine in Canada, or Eiswein in Germany, and even late-harvest wines from other regions.
-These wines are made in different ways, for example, Ice Wine is only made when the grapes are frozen and even pressed frozen, whereas other dessert wines may be made from grapes that have been affected with the Botrytis fungus (Noble Rot), giving them a honied characteristic, such as Sauternes.
-These dessert wines typically have higher levels of alcohol because the grapes are harvested later in the season when there is a higher sugar level present in the fruit.
+These wines are made in different ways.
+For example, Ice Wine is only made when the grapes are frozen and even pressed frozen, whereas other dessert wines may be made from grapes affected with the Botrytis fungus (Noble Rot), giving them a honeyed characteristic, such as Sauternes.
+These dessert wines typically have higher alcohol, because the grapes are harvested later in the season when there is a higher sugar level present in the fruit.
 Because of the high sugar levels, fermentation stops before all the sugar is converted to alcohol, giving the wine higher sugar levels and also higher alcohol levels.

 Because fortified wines can range in sweetness level depending on when fermentation was halted, it’s a good idea to do some research or know your wines before just blindly purchasing a bottle.
 For example, a Fino, Manzanilla, or Oloroso Sherry will be dry, whereas a Cream Sherry, Pedro Ximénez, or Moscatel will be syrupy and sweet.

 Ruby and Tawny Ports and Vin Doux Naturel are going to be sweet treats for any wine lover.

 Sweet Treats, Etc…